christroutner/docker-slpdb/README.md

 [This tutorial](https://www.digitalocean.com/community/tutorials/how-to-install-docker-compose-on-ubuntu-16-04)
 shows how to do so on a Ubuntu system.

-- Ensure you have a fully-synced BCH full node running on the same machine with ports 8332 (RPC) and 8333 (p2p) exposed.
+- Ensure you have a fully-synced BCH full node for SLPDB to query.
 This [docker-abc](https://github.com/christroutner/docker-abc) dockerized
 full node will do exactly this.